-Exams (45%).
-During the semester, you will take four in-class exams on paper.
+Exams (40%).
+During the semester, you will take four exams proctored by Honorlock.
+Exams will be scheduled during regular class periods (there will be no synchronous meeting on exam days and you will have the entire 50 minutes to complete the timed exam on Canvas).
+Exams can only be taken once.
 These exams will be assessing grammar.
 Grammar points tested in each exam are provided in the weekly syllabus.